Quick Guide to Fixing Computer Hardware

 Display Screen -- Dies Entirely

-Most desktop monitors die due to a failed capacitor.
-This is a one dollar part and replacing it is very cost-effective for those with the necessary skills.
+Most LCD displays die due to a failed capacitor.
+This is a $5 part so replacing it is very cost-effective.
+All you need is a soldering tool set and a new capacitor.

-Laptops are a very different story than desktops.
+Laptops displays are a very different story than desktops.
 With laptops you have to either fix the display or else trash your entire computer.
-It's easy to buy a replacement screen for your specific laptop model and install it.
-There's no soldering involved and it's not challenging like fixing a burnt-out desktop monitor.
+Fortunately, it's easy to buy a replacement screen for your specific laptop model and install it.
+There's no soldering involved.

 Here are some Youtube videos showing how to replace laptop screens.
 Anyone can successfully replace laptop screens and keyboards.
-Just be sure to download model-specific documentation and follow it carefully.
+Just be sure to access model-specific documentation and follow it carefully.

 Disk Problems -- All Disks

-Your computer's disk is either a solid state drive (SSD) or a hard disk drive (HDD).
+Your computer's disk is either a solid state drive (SSD), or a hard disk drive (HDD).
 They both have their own unique ways of failing, but let's start with some common issues.
+In subsequent sections, we'll cover problems unique to solid state disks, problems unique to hard disks, how to add internal SATA disk drives, how to add internal M.2 disk drives, and how to completely erase disk drives.

-First, when a disk fails, the easiest solution is to buy a new disk.
+If your disk error is due to hardware, easiest solution is to buy a new disk.
 Disks are inexpensive these days.
 Then transfer your data from your backup to your new disk.

 So the lessons here are: